IntelLabs/vdms/docs/guides/descriptors/FLINNG-Library-and-Performance.md

-**Filters to Identify Near-Neighbor Groups (FLINNG)** is a near neighbor search algorithm, for more detailed description and results please refer to the paper [Practical Near Neighbor Search via Group Testing](https://arxiv.org/pdf/2106.11565.pdf). <br><br>

 # FLINNG Library and VDMS

+**Filters to Identify Near-Neighbor Groups (FLINNG)** is a near neighbor search algorithm, for more detailed description and results please refer to the paper [Practical Near Neighbor Search via Group Testing](https://arxiv.org/pdf/2106.11565.pdf).

 FLINNG is an indexing Library for feature vectors of D dimensions each.
 It provides functionality to add vectors, search and retrieve vectors and similarity search (return nearest neighbors) to a given query vector.
 It provides similar functionality to [FAISS library](https://github.com/facebookresearch/faiss) supported by VDMS.

 ## When To Use FLINNG Library as Opposed to Other Libraries Supported by VDMS